greg-cc/NotebookLM-failed-download-helper/README.md

 filenames that failed to upload.
 For an even faster workflow, this list can be used with search utilities like Everything by voidtools.
 By joining the filenames with a "|" (OR) operator, you can quickly locate all the files at once for a batch re-upload.
-The "NotebookLM source manager" browser extension can then be used to automatically handle any duplicates